zuplo/docs/docs/articles/custom-ci-cd.md

         run: |
           npx zuplo delete --url $(cat ./DEPLOYMENT_STDOUT |  sed -E 's/Deployed to (.*)/\1/') --apiKey "$ZUPLO_API_KEY" --wait

-      # This is not necessary but it showcases how you can list your zups
+      # This isn't necessary but it showcases how you can list your Zuplo deployments
       - name: Zuplo List
         shell: bash
         run: |